Cast Iron Pipe Replacement: Cost, Signs You Need It & Best Options

 Get matched with companies for your specific needs

-Cast iron pipes were built to last — but not forever.
-If your home was built before 1975, there's a good chance your original cast iron plumbing is approaching or has already exceeded its expected lifespan.
+Cast iron pipes were built to last, but not forever.
+If your home was built before 1975, there's a strong chance your original cast iron plumbing is approaching or has already exceeded its expected lifespan.
 Knowing the warning signs of failure, understanding your replacement options, and comparing costs can help you act before a slow leak becomes a sewage emergency.

-In this guide, you'll learn exactly how long cast iron pipes last, what symptoms signal it's time to replace them, how inspections work, what replacement costs in 2026, and which modern materials give you the best value over the long run.
+In this 2026 guide, you'll learn exactly how long cast iron pipes last, what symptoms signal it's time to replace them, how inspections work, what replacement costs today, and which modern materials give you the best value over the long run.
 Whether you're dealing with a cracked cast iron pipe or planning ahead, this breakdown will help you make a smarter, more affordable decision.

 Key Pinch Points

-• Cast iron pipes last 50–75 years on average, less in harsh climates
+• Cast iron pipes last 50 to 75 years on average in most U.S. homes

 • Standard home insurance rarely covers corrosion-related pipe replacement